 Enforcement of Spousal and Child Support

-- What can I do if my spouse refuses to pay child support or maintenance?
+- What can I do if My Spouse Will not pay Child Maintenance or Support?

-When an order of support is being enforced by child support enforcement services, the New York Family Court must direct that the child support payments be made to the New York Child Support Enforcement Unit, which must immediately issue an income execution for child support or combined maintenance and child support, and may issue an execution for medical support enforcement in accordance with the provisions of the support order.
-There is an exception for a child who is not in receipt of public assistance if the parents have signed a written agreement providing for alternative support arrangements.
+When services for the enforcement of child support enforce an order demanding support be given, then the New York Family Court directs the offending spouse to make payment of child support directly to the New York Child Support Enforcement Unit.
+They in turn will right away direct a child support income execution, or they may order a combined child support and maintenance directive.
+Additionally, they may demand an execution for the enforcement of medical support based on the support order provisions.
+There is an exception for children or a child who is not the recipient of public aid or assistance if the parents produce a signed agreement showing provisions for alternative support arrangements.